-LifeLock and Equifax are companies that specialize in identity theft and credit protection services.
+LifeLock and Equifax are companies that specialize in identity theft and credit protection.
 LifeLock has been in business for several years and has gained a positive reputation due to its 24/7 customer service and quick response to claims made by customers.
 Equifax is known as one of the three primary credit reporting bureaus that play a role in determining individual and corporate FICO scores and credit ratings.
-Although Equifax has had bad reviews due to a large data breach in the recent past, both companies offer a variety of services that are both reliable and effective when it comes to preventing identity theft.
+Although Equifax has had bad reviews due to a large data breach in the recent past, both companies offer a variety of features that are both reliable and effective when it comes to preventing identity theft.

 Overview: LifeLock vs Equifax

 Both LifeLock and Equifax are in business to prevent identity theft and help consumers monitor how their confidential information is used when it comes to financial matters and personal security.
-Both are well-known for their identity theft services, but Equifax is known more as a credit reporting bureau instead.
+Both are well-known for their identity theft protection, but Equifax is known more as a credit reporting bureau instead.

 - Equifax is limited when it comes to helping customers restore their identity